 Summary

 This lesson focuses on how to analyze and solve systems of linear equations by using the graphing method.
 The goal is for students to use prior knowledge to expand their understanding of equations and how they connect to real-world scenarios.
-Students will be able to identify, solve, and write equations using graphing as their tool.
+Students will be able to identify, solve, and write systems of equations using graphing as their tool.
 This is the first lesson of three in the "Two Worlds Collide" lesson series.

 Essential Question(s)